MiDiTeS/IntroToRforLinguistics01/Module_4/01_tm_dendrogram.md

 corpus.cluster <- tm_map(corpus.cluster, function(x)removeWords(x,stopwords("pt")))
 ```

-Now we are going to create a dtm for usinf in the calculations
+Now we are going to create a dtm for using in the calculations

 ```r